partiql/partiql-lang-kotlin/docs/dev/CODE-STYLE.md

 If you use Intellij you can import the code-style settings [here](./intellij_code_style.xml)

 # Packages

 Maintain directory structure and package names consistent, e.g. foo.bar should be in foo/bar folder.
 Keeping both consistent makes easier to find any resource, e.g. class or function, that is part of the package and naturally groups them all.

 # Imports

-Use `*` imports to avoid polluting the import list and alphabetical order to simplify git merges.
+~~Use `*` imports to avoid polluting the import list and alphabetical order to simplify git merges.~~

+Do not use `*` imports any longer.
+When modifying a file, if any `*` imports exist, replace them with single class imports.

 # Control Flow